Structured Model Conserving Biomass for the Size-spectrum Evolution in Aquatic Ecosystems: Conclusion and Outlook

 Moreover, analytical investigations revealed the occurrence of a trivial steady state, representing a \emph{died-out ecosystem} and given by a distribution having all the mass concentrated at $w=0$.
 Convergence to this steady state could be shown for the case where the feeding preference function \eqref{d:scomp} with compact support allows predation on organisms of the same size as the predating individual, which is supported by numerical tests (see Figure \ref{SCa11B11}).
-Necessary conditions for existence of a non-trivial steady state representing the aforementioned \emph{cascade-effect} could be derived for the case of the compactly supported feeding-preference function and convergence of the size-distribution function to such \emph{dome patterns} could be observed in numerical experiments, as long as predation on species with the same size is not allowed (see Figure \ref{SCa09}).
-Although such cascade-effects are widely observed in nature, it usually describes a temporary steady state.
-In the contrary, this theoretical setup forces the size-spectrum of the ecosystem to stay unchanged due to the lack of predation possibilities within the species, while notstarvation of the remaining individuals can occure due to the lack of a natural death rate.
+Necessary conditions for existence of a non-trivial steady state representing the aforementioned \emph{cascade effect} could be derived for the case of the compactly supported feeding-preference function and convergence of the size-distribution function to such \emph{dome patterns} could be observed in numerical experiments, as long as predation on species with the same size is not allowed (see Figure \ref{SCa09}).
+Although such cascade effects are widely observed in nature, it usually describes a temporary steady state.
+In the contrary, this theoretical setup forces the size-spectrum of the ecosystem to stay unchanged due to the lack of predation possibilities within the species, while lack of starvation and natural death rate on the remaining individuals means abundances stay constant rather than decrease.

 Numerical tests suggest that most of the analytical results for the feeding preference function with compact support are also valid for the Gaußian feeding preference function, although just in a restricted parameter-regime.
 For large enough preferred feeding ratio and small variance convergence to dome patterns can be observed (Figure \ref{SGa09B2sig02}), while convergence to the trivial steady state also occurs in the Gaussian case (Figure \ref{SGa09B15}), although for the same set of parameters we observe the cascade-effect for the compactly supported feeding-preference function.
 In addition to this, we investigated the possibility of a power-law steady state and indeed found that equation \eqref{e:PJG} admits one of such, with power $-\frac{3+\alpha}{2}$, which fits to previous investigations \cite{BR, DDL, DDLP, SPS}.
 Since due to its violation of the conservation law it is not a feasible equilibrium of our model, which is coherent with the observation that such power-laws are usually found after processing large quantity of data from huge ecosystems.